← SaltSanctification →

 Acts 4:12 — "There is salvation in no one else, for there is no other name under heaven…by which we must be saved."

-Romans 10:9 — "If you confess with your mouth that Jesus is Lord and believe in your heart that God raised him from the dead, you will be saved."
+Romans 10:9 — "If you confess with your mouth that Jesus is Lord and believe in your heart that God raised Him from the dead, you will be saved."

-John 3:17 — "God did not send his Son into the world to condemn the world, but in order that the world might be saved through him."
+John 3:17 — "God did not send His Son into the world to condemn the world, but in order that the world might be saved through Him."

 Titus 3:5 — "He saved us, not because of works done by us in righteousness, but according to his own mercy."